Marrrta/movie-mania/README.md

 - Training a multi-output classifier with estimator objects other than KNC (e.g. Decision Tree),
 - Using a combination of summary and title in predicting the genre,
 - Training a binary classifier to only classify one genre at a time.

-[^1]: Apparent mismatch between the score returned by the moc estimators and the accuracy scores calculated for each genre (see table above) can be explained by how the multi-output estimator scores predictions: for each test observation, the prediction is only considered accurate if all assigned labels correspond to those in the original dataset.